 Beat the heat and Stop the spread with Amplimesh® Fire Attenuation Screens

-Amplimesh® OneFrame and Supascreen® with our high tensile 316 marine grade stainless steel mesh have been tested in accordance with AS1530.4:2014 to determine its fire attenuation rating.
-The Supascreen® product was subjected to an irradiance heat of 40kW/m2 for a period of 121 minutes.
-Probes were used to measure the radiant heat which passes through the screen.
-This outcome is reported as the screens attenuation rating, being the percentage of heat that is blocked by the screen.
+Amplimesh® OneFrame and Supascreen® with our high tensile 316 marine grade stainless steel mesh have been tested per AS1530.4:2014 to determine their fire attenuation rating.
+The Supascreen® product was subjected to an irradiance heat of 40kW/m2 for 121 minutes.
+Probes were used to measure the radiant heat which passed through the screen.
+This outcome is reported as the screen’s attenuation rating, the percentage of heat blocked by the screen.